ypid/debops.github.io/_includes/index.md

 which can create and maintain [Debian](http://debian.org/)-based Linux infrastructure, scalable from one virtual machine to an entire data center.

+The project, after a rename from "ginas" and code overhaul, will be available in [main repository](https://github.com/debops/) in a few days.
-You can get the [source code](https://github.com/ginas/ginas/) from GitHub or hang out with the authors on IRC
+For now, you can get the [ginas source code](https://github.com/ginas/ginas/) from GitHub or hang out with the authors on IRC
 @ [#debops](https://webchat.freenode.net/?channels=debops) on Freenode.

 <a href="https://travis-ci.org/ginas/ginas/"><img src="https://travis-ci.org/ginas/ginas.png?branch=master" style="float: left;" alt="Travis-CI" />